sherry-lxy/indoor_localization/README.md

 ## Datasets
 - TUS Library Dataset: <br>
 TUS Library Dataset is our proprietary dataset: it is a set of images taken at the Tokyo University of Science (TUS) Katsushika Campus Library (floor area: 3,358 m²).
 We captured reference images at 159 locations × 4 directions (636 images in total) taken at about 1[m] intervals by an iPhoneSE.
 Query images of 42 locations × 4 directions (168 images in total) were taken at random locations with an iPhone8Plus.
-All the images had size of 480×640[px]. <br>
+All the images had size of 480×640[px].

 You can download it from [here](https://drive.google.com/drive/folders/1pPIgqWh0kEy-_kt5TllEmGhuzAFtn95X?usp=sharing).
 Put the image data under `dataset/library/`.

 <div align="center">